-(together with a flux constant at a level of better than 1% in all knots; Frank Haberl, private communication) make of 1E0102-72.3 a widely used "standard candle" in soft X-ray astronomy.10 Stars like ζ Puppis and ζ Orionis offer alternatively strong NV lines.
-Very soft continuum sources such as the isolated neutron stars RXJ0720.4-32.5 or RXJ1856.6-3754 offer complementary information thanks to their simple blackbody-like spectrum,11 and - at least for the latter source - extreme stability.12 Additional calibration of the redistribution can be achieved by looking at the agreement between data and models in bright power-law sources at energy ranges where the effective area exhibits the steepest gradients.
-GBH binaries such as LMCX-3, or radio-loud AGN such as 3C273 and PKS2155-304 have been used for this purpose.
-These same sources have also been used by ACIS to calibrate the energy scale at low energies (\lesssim 500 eV) using gratings observations.
+The study of spectral degradation in space also requires bright sources with well isolated (at CCD resolution) atomic transitions.
+A sample of these targets is also listed in Tab.
+2. Cassiopeia A was the official first-light target for Chandra, primarily because it is bright, has many well-separated spectral features, and is matched in size to an ACIS CCD.
+However, it is also absorbed below 1 keV, i.e. close to the peak of the telescope effective area.
+The most used and studied source in the IACHEC context is, however, the compact (\simeq 1' diameter) SNR 1E0102-72.3.13 The combination of symmetric morphology, lack of Fe-L lines, strong and well isolated OVII, OVII, NeIX, and NeX emission lines, detailed empirical and astrophysical modeling, and deep available observations with all major operational CCD in space (together with a flux constant at a level of better than 1% in all knots; Plucinsky et al, in preparation) make of 1E0102-72.3 a widely used "standard candle" in soft X-ray astronomy.14 Stars like ζ Puppis and ζ Orionis offer alternatively strong NV lines.
+Very soft continuum sources such as the isolated neutron star RXJ1856.6-3754 offer complementary information thanks to their simple blackbody-like spectrum,15 and at least for the latter source - extreme stability.16 Additional calibration of the redistribution can be achieved by looking at the agreement between data and models in bright power-law sources at energy ranges where the effective area exhibits the steepest gradients.
+Galactic black hole binaries such as LMCX-3, or radio-loud AGN such as 3C273 (Madsen et al., in preparation) and PKS2155-30417 have been used for this purpose.
+These same sources have also been used by ACIS to calibrate the energy scale at low energies (\leq 500 eV) using gratings observations.

-Finally, it is possible to use heavily obscuring sources to constrain the redistribution shelves.
+Finally, it is possible to use heavily obscured sources to constrain the redistribution shelves.
 This is a particularly promising approach for CCD "Fast Modes" (EPIC-pn Timing and Burst Mode, XRT Window Timing Mode, or the Continuous Clocking Mode in ACIS).
 Bright obscured X-ray Binaries (XRBs) can in principle provide an almost uncontaminated view of photons redistributed below 2 keV.
-The main astrophysical issue to calibrate redistribution with obscured XRBs is disentangling the of dust-halo scattering, or coronal emission.
+The main astrophysical issue to calibrate redistribution with obscured XRBs is disentangling the dust-halo scattering, or the coronal emission.
 We illustrate this issue with the bursting source Swift 1749.4-2807 observed with the EPIC-pn in Timing Mode.
 In this mode the CCD is read out continuously, integrating the charge of 10 pixels in the so-called "macro-pixels" and "sacrificing" the spatial information along the read-out direction.
-This mode is characterized by a much faster readout time than the standard imaging modes, and therefore allows to observe sources up to a count rate of about about one third of the Crab Nebula without pile-up or X-ray loading.
-Observations of X-ray obscured (column density $\gtrsim 10^{22}$ cm-2) XRBs in EPIC-pn Timing Mode often exhibit a "soft excess" above the extrapolation of the best-fit model in the energy range above the photo-electric cut-off (Fig. 4).
-Whether this excess is due to inaccurately calibrated redistribution of high energy photons or to emission due to the known scattering halo in this source13 is still an open issue.
-This issue can be addressed by simultaneously observing the same source with different instruments (Schultz et al., in preparation).
+This mode is characterized by a much faster readout time than the standard imaging modes, and therefore allows the observation of sources up to a count rate of about about one third of the Crab Nebula avoiding coincidence losses of X-ray events (pile-up, X-ray loading) or optical and X-ray events (optical loading) in the same pixel within an integration frame time.
+Observations of X-ray obscured (column density $\gtrsim 10^{22}$ cm-2) XRBs in EPIC-pn Timing Mode often exhibit a "soft excess" below the extrapola-